kbroman/Tools4RR/outline.md

    we're trying to do: document dependencies and automate processes ("How was this document created?" _Look at the `Makefile`_)

+Levels of quality:
+- Are the tables & figures reproducible from the code and data?
+- Does the code actually do what you think it does?
+- In addition to _what_ was done, is it clear _why_ it was done?
+  (e.g., how were parameter settings chosen)
+- Can the code be used for other data?
+- Can you extend the code to do other things?

 ---

 #### Jan 31: Know the command line; know your editor